FIRST IN NEW ZEALAND

 Who is suitable for SMILE surgery?

 SMILE is currently available for correction of short sight and short sight combined with moderate astigmatism.
-SMILE is recommended for moderate to high short sight from -0.5D to -10.0D.
+SMILE is recommended for moderate to high short sight, it can correct from -0.5D to -10.0D and up to 5 diopters of astigmatism.
 It is not currently available for treatment of long sight or presbyopia.
 However, Carl Zeiss Meditec is continuing to develop SMILE and long sight and presbyopia correction will be available in the future.

 SMILE is particularly suitable for: